 Hallmarks

-The basic material for the production of the cases of our PRIM watches is high-quality 316L stainless steel.
+The basic material for the production of our PRIM watch cases is quality 316L stainless steel.
 Some of our models and limited editions also have cases made of precious metals.
-We use gold in various color variations, platinum and, exceptionally, silver.
-In addition, we also produce increasingly popular models in a combination of stainless steel with precious metal details.
-Zpravidla nesou označení bicolor.
-Our customers often purchase watches as an investment.
-Therefore, we take great care to use the markings of cases and their precious metal parts in accordance with the Hallmarking Act.
+We use gold in various colour variants, platinum and exceptionally silver.

 Sapphire glass